jooola/libretime/docs/developer-manual/Git-Workflow.md

 git push <forkame> --force-with-lease
 ```

-All of this only works when I'm the only one commiting on a branch, if the branch
+All of this only works when I'm the only one committing on a branch, if the branch
-has commits by others I use the *traditional* merge model (unless I'm last in the
+has commits by others I use the _traditional_ merge model (unless I'm last in the
 chain, then I rebase my stuff, git is complicated in a good way like that).

 One last thing.

-If anything goes wrong and you realize you want a commit you *lost* due to the rebase,
+If anything goes wrong and you realize you want a commit you _lost_ due to the rebase,
 you can usually still find it in the reflog.
 Learning the reflog is a good idea, it gets you to really know the underbelly of all
 this staging business concerning the git DAG.